The Pace e Bene Peace and Nonviolence Pilgrimage to Assisi, Italy

-To apply: fill out this application and we will be in touch with you by September 1, 2018 regarding acceptance.
-Applications must be completed by June 15, 2018.
+To apply: fill out this application and we will be in touch with you.
 Keep in mind, we are limited to 30 participants.

 To join this pilgrimage all attendees must be 18 years of age or older.
 Those under 18 may also be accepted if accompanied by a parent or legal guardian.

 Once you have been selected to attend the Pace e Bene Peace and Nonviolence Pilgrimage to Assisi, Italy we will ask each participant to prepare for the trip by taking extra time to pray and journal in the months ahead and study the life of St. Francis and the way of nonviolence.

 To make the most out of your journey, we recommend that everyone attending read John Dear’s Pace e Bene book, “The Nonviolent Life,” as well as at least one biography of St. Francis.
 John recommends “Francis of Assisi: A Revolutionary Life, by Adrian House,” We also encourage all participants to join or organize at least one event during the Campaign Nonviolence National Week of Actions as active nonviolent public preparation for this private pilgrimage and retreat to Assisi.

 We encourage everyone on the pilgrimage to enter the week in Assisi as a week of peace, prayer and pilgrimage.
 To maintain that atmosphere we request that each person attending be respectful of one another especially during prayer and Mass time and during sessions with Ken and John so that we can encourage one another to make this not just a great tourist trip, but a spiritual pilgrimage deeper into Gospel nonviolence and the life and lessons of St. Francis.